 The Federal Reserve starts cutting interest rates in a big moment for the economy

-The Federal Reserve moved aggressively Wednesday to start cutting interest rates as easing inflation fears gives way to growing concern about the job market.
+The Federal Reserve moved aggressively Wednesday to start cutting interest rates, as its single-minded focus on fighting inflation gives way to a growing interest in protecting the job market.

 The central bank lowered its benchmark interest rate by half a percentage point, which will make it cheaper to get a car loan, finance a business or carry a balance on your credit card.